andrei1489/the-most-unnecessarily-complicated-app/README.md

 # the-most-unnecessarily-complicated-app
-An absurd app, that is unnecessarily complicated, in order to show off docker compose
+An absurd app, that is unnecessarily complicated in order to show off docker compose

 ![alt text](the-most-complicated-app.png "Logo Title Text 1")